NC Grown Christmas Trees…by Seth Nagy

 Having a live Christmas tree in your home is a great holiday tradition.
 We are in one of the best Christmas tree growing areas of the country.
 In fact, since 1971 twelve times the main Christmas trees at the White House have come from the mountains of North Carolina.
 We are in an area that has a rich tradition of sustainable Christmas tree production.
 When a tree is cut, another is planted in its place.
 This cutting and replanting makes Christmas tree production sustainable.

 To find a choose and cut farm visit www.ncchristmastrees.com.
 I want to thank my colleague Paige Patterson, Watauga Extension Agent for her assistance with this article.
-If you have agricultural questions, contact the Caldwell Extension Center at 828-757-1290 or visit us anytime online at caldwell.ces.ncsu.edu/.
+If you have agricultural questions, contact the Caldwell Extension Center at 828-757-1290 or visit us anytime online at https://caldwell.ces.ncsu.edu/.

 Written by Seth Nagy